EPW80/fractal-themed-video-player/README.md

-# CryptoFractal - Blockchain-Themed Video Player
+# Fractal - Blockchain-Themed Video Player

 A futuristic, blockchain-inspired video player showcasing fractal visualizations with dynamic color patterns.
 Built with vanilla HTML, CSS, and JavaScript featuring a cyberpunk aesthetic with neon green accents and terminal-style UI elements.